 The goblins in this area have organized themselves way beyond any nest that Goblin Slayer has destroyed before.
 Not only is there an evil cult called the Green Crescent Moon, but the goblins have also anointed the Goblin Paladin as their powerful leader.

 The Goblin Paladin has learned to combat humans beyond any of his kin and the goblins are holding a coronation for their hero.
 Goblin Slayer and Goblin Paladin will clash repeatedly in multiple encounters in Goblin Slayer: Goblin’s Crown.

-The Goblin Slayer: Goblin’s Crown release date is scheduled for February 1, 2020.
+The Goblin Slayer: Goblin’s Crown release date in Japanese theater is scheduled for February 1, 2020.
 So far, the feature-length OVA episode will only premiere in nine Japanese theaters.

 Goblin Slayer Season 2 release date

 As of the last update, White Fox or any company related to the production of the anime has not officially confirmed the Goblin Slayer Season 2 release date.

 The first season claimed that “Goblin Slayer will return” but did not directly confirm the production of a sequel.
 It’s very likely this message was a reference to Goblin Slayer: Goblin’s crown, not Goblin Slayer S2.

 Once the news is officially confirmed this article will be updated with the relevant information.
 In the meantime, it’s possible to speculate about when, or if, the Goblin Slayer Season 2 premiere date will occur in the future.